rrs/Data/README.md

 Rrs.Data
 ========
 A simple library to minimise code bloat from repetitive database access code.
-For use with other libraries or code that relies on IDbConnection and IDbTransaction
+For use with other libraries or code that relies on IDbConnection and IDbTransaction such as Dapper or my dapper wrapper [DapperFluent](https://github.com/rrs/DapperFluent)

 Usage
 -----